open2b/scriggo-site/site/scriggo-command.md

 where `dir` is the directory in which to create the files.
 If no argument is given, `scriggo init` uses the current directory.
 If the directory already contains ".go" files or a "vendor" directory, the command fails.

-If the directory contains a Scriggofile called `Scriggofile`, the command reads it for the instructions, otherwise creates a Scriggofile with the instruction to create an importer for the Go standard library.
+The command creates a Scriggofile with the instruction to create an importer for the Go standard library.

 If the directory does not contain a `go.mod` file, the command creates it and as module path uses the directory name.